 As noted above, in October 2014, the Investment Adviser completed a refinancing of the debt in Oystercatcher, extending the maturity profile and reducing interest costs.
-Since the year end, further debt was raised to finance the Company's acquisition, expected to be completed in May 2015, of 45% stakes in each of Oiltanking Terneuzen and Oiltanking Ghent.
+Since the year end, further debt was raised to finance the Company's acquisition, expected to be completed in May 2015, of 45% stakes in each of Oiltanking Terneuzen and Oiltanking Ghent, as described in the case study on page 19.
 When the transaction completes, these terminals will form part of Oystercatcher's portfolio.